xinyitann/ESD/README.md

 - [Express.js](https://expressjs.com/)

 # Beyond the lab
-- Use of multiple programming language for microservices (Python, Javascript)
+- Use of multiple programming language for microservices Customer.py and agent.py use Javascript and the rest of the microservices use Python

 # External services used